Towards Continual Entity Learning in Language Models for Conversational Agents: Introduction

 \subsection{Our Approach}

-Given utterance context $w_{0...t-1} = (w_0, ..., w_{t-1})$, the goal of an autoregressive language model is to estimate the probability distribution $p(w_t|w_{0...t-1})$ of the next token $w_t$. $w_0$ is typically the start token $\verb|<s>|$ used to predict the first token.
+Given utterance context $w_{0...t-1} = (w_0, ..., w_{t-1})$, the goal of an autoregressive language model is to estimate the probability distribution $p(w_t|w_{0...t-1})$ of the next token $w_t$, where $w_0$ is typically the start token $\verb|<s>|$ used to predict the first token.
 We can factorize this probability distribution as,

-where $E_0$ represents the pre-trained language model and $E_1, ...
-E_N$ represent the entity language models.
+where $E_0$ represents the pre-trained LM and $E_1, ...
+E_N$ represent the entity LMs.
 However, entity models cannot accurately predict $p(w_t|w_{0...t-1}, E_i)$ as they are only trained on entity catalogues.
-As a result, we use the utterance context $w_{0...t-1}$ to determine the entity context $w_{t-l...t-1}$\footnote{$l$ denotes the start of the entity in the utterance context, if the current phrase is an entity, $l=0$ otherwise.} at every timestep and approximate $p(w_t|w_{0...t-1}, E_i)$ as follows,
+As a result, we use the utterance context $w_{0...t-1}$ to determine the entity context $w_{t-l^*...t-1}$\footnote{$t-l^*$ denotes the start index of the entity in the utterance, if the current phrase is an entity, $t-l^*=0$ otherwise.} containing only entity terms, for every entity $E_i$, at every timestep $t$ and approximate $p(w_t|w_{0...t-1}, E_i)$ as follows,

-where $[w_0; w_{t-l...t-1}] = (w_0, w_{t-l}, ..., w_{t-1})$.
+where $[w_0; w_{t-l^*...t-1}] = (w_0, w_{t-l^*}, ..., w_{t-1})$.
 We assume $[w_0; w_{t-0...t-1}] = w_0$ for notational simplicity.
-We further simplify Eq.~\ref{eq:entity-approx} using markov assumption on the entity models by only considering $k$ tokens preceding the current timestep.
+We further simplify Eq.~\ref{eq:entity-approx} using markov assumption on the entity models by only considering $k$ tokens preceding the current timestep, $l^* = \arg \max_{l \in [0, k]} p(l|w_{0...t-1}, E_i) $.
 We show the utterance contexts of our entity models at different timestamps using an example in Table~\ref{table:entitycontexts}

 To convert this into a continuous optimization problem, we rewrite Eq.~\ref{eq:entity-approx} as an expectation over all possible entity contexts and our updated equation looks like,